Is Normalization of Employee Score Force Fitting in the Bell Curve?

 Is it applicable even for small organizations?

-Yes, it is applicable for organizations of all sizes.
-Raw scores to calculate final grade will not be accurate.
+It is applicable for organizations of all sizes.
+Raw scores to calculate final grade may not be accurate.
 Most organizations are departmentalized and each employee has a different job function & role to play, this leaves us with no standard scale to compare performance between different employees.
 This coupled with the difficulty of assignments and the variability in assessment style of managers makes it imperative to ensure performance score are normalized.

 Why is Normalization tied to performance reviews?